haselwood/heretic/decay/BALANCE_ANALYSIS.md

 - Meaningful political/philosophical diversity
 - Balanced difficulty across all endings
 - Strong feedback through alignment percentages
-- Sequential numbering (1-10) for clarity
+- Sequential numbering (1-10) from most specific to least specific

 Players can intentionally pursue any ending and see meaningful progress toward their chosen path throughout all 4 acts.